SamuelWestvain/BS-Lang/Readme.md

 - Got a feature idea?
 Let’s manifest it together.
 - Wanna vibe with the code?
 Fork it, slay it, PR it.

 > "Delulu is for the community, by the community — let's go full frfr."
+> – *BS Scrolls, Chapter 3: Verse 11*

 ---